kTurek95/When_will_you_return_the_book_to_me/readme.md

 - Email: k.turek1995@gmail.com

 ## Dependencies
-To run this software, you'll need the following libraries and tools:
+To run this software, you'll need the libraries and tools listed in requirements.txt
-- sqlite3
-- dotenv
-- load_dotenv

 ## License